 New students

-A warm welcome to Lund University (or LU in short)!
-We are proud to have students from all over the world join us at Lund.
-We know there's a lot to get organised when you arrive, so we've compiled top tasks and other relevant information to help you settle in.
+Welcome to Lund University (LU for short)!
+We're delighted to welcome students from all over the world to Lund.
+We know there's a lot to organise when you arrive, so we've put together some top tasks and important information to help you settle in.

 Shortcuts to page content: